 What is the Human Rights Commission?

 - The Human Rights Commission (HRC) is an independent county agency created by Board of Supervisors in 1974 to eradicate discrimination in employment, housing public accommodations, education and credit.
-The Fairfax County Human Rights Ordinance prohibit employment discrimination on the basis of race, color, sex, religion, national origin, marital status, age, familial status, or disability.
+The Fairfax County Human Rights Ordinance prohibit employment discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, sexual orientation, gender identity, military status, or disability.

 - HRC has authority to receive, initiate and investigate charges of discrimination filed against employers who have a statutory minimum number of employees.